 Action Score

 Guide Phase

-Reaching a location in the guide phase 5×50
+Reaching a location in the guide phase $5 \times 50$

 Navigation Phase

-Reaching a (task-relevant) $location$ in the manipulation phase 4×100
+Reaching a (task-relevant) $location$ in the manipulation phase 4 × 100

 Grasping the correct objects

-Successfully grasping a correct object from a shelf 3×250
+Successfully grasping a correct object from a shelf $3 \times 450$

 Delivering the correct objects

-Successfully delivering the correct object to the correct location 3×200
+Successfully delivering the correct object to the correct location $3 \times 200$

 Special penalties & bonuses

-Not attending (see sec.
-3.7.1) -500
+Not attending (see sec. $3.7.1$ ) -500

+Using start button (see sec.
+3.3.5) -100

 Outstanding performance (see sec.
-3.7.4) 200
+3.7.3) 260

-Total score (excluding penalties and bonuses) 2000
+Total score (excluding penalties and bonuses) 2600

-5.3 Demo Challenge
+6.4 Demo Challenge

 During the Demo Challenge teams are encouraged to demonstrate recent research results and the best of the robots' abilities.
-In contrast to the open challenge (Section 4.6), it is not a completely open but scoped demonstration.
-Teams are encouraged to pick up problems within the scope of the challenge, and to demonstrate new abilities and applications.
+In contrast to the open challenge (Section 5.5), it is not a completely open but scoped demonstration.
+Teams are encouraged to pick up problems within the scope of the challenge, to demonstrate new abilities and applications, and to present them as if it were a product it could be sold.
 The scope of the demo challenge changes every year.
+To participate in this test, a Challenge Registration Form (see below) needs to be filled out and provided to the TC 5 hours before the test begins.
+In this form, several enquiries are asked for, such as a brief summary of the demonstration, its motivation, and its novelty in the field.

-5.3.1 This year's focus
+6.4.1 This year's focus

-The scope of this year's demo challenge is health care.
-That is, the demonstration should focus on people who require care, such as senior citizens and children.
-Whatever is demonstrated should be within the scope and new, i.e., nothing that has already been demonstrated in the previous tests or in previous competitions.
+The theme of this year's demo challenge is "smart robots in smart homes".
+That is, the demonstration should focus on intelligent robots that are embedded in the smart homes of the future.
+The robots can demonstrate to interface sensors and active devices that are expected to be part of a smart home for a task that is of purpose to a user.
+What is demonstrated should be within the scope and new, i.e., nothing that has already been demonstrated in the previous tests or in previous competitions.

-Possible tasks include, but are not limited to:
+Possibilities include, but are not limited to: